 What is NDIS?

-The National Disability Insurance Scheme (NDIS) is a Commonwealth Government initiative to fund the delivery of support services to people living with a Disability in Australia.
-The NDIS was established by the National Disability Insurance Scheme Act 2013, and began rollout in July 2016 providing funding to 460,000 Australians as of January 2019.
+The National Disability Insurance Scheme (NDIS) is a Commonwealth Government initiative to fund the delivery of support services to people under the age of 65 living with permanent disability in Australia.
+The NDIS was established by the National Disability Insurance Scheme Act 2013, and began rollout in July 2016 and provides funding to support over 500,000 Australian’s as of December 2022.

-The NDIS will connect participants to service providers who deliver the supports outlined in the Plan.
-The Plan is adaptive and can be renegotiated as support needs and lifestyles change.
-The participant can decide on the delivery of services to best suit their want and needs.
-This may include choosing the support workers, medical and therapeutic professionals, programs and assistive technologies required.
+The NDIS will connect participants to an LAC or Support Coordinator who can then assist with linking service providers who deliver the supports outlined in the plan.
+The plan is adaptive and can be renegotiated as support needs and lifestyles change.
+The participant has choice and control regarding the delivery of services to best suit their wants and needs.
+This may include choosing the support workers, therapeutic professionals, programs and assistive technologies required.